How to Win a Criminal Appeal

 Defendant’s Exclusion from the Courtroom During Parts of the Trial

 You are entitled to be present during criminal court proceedings against you unless there is a specific reason to exclude you from certain portions of the proceedings.
 For example, you can be removed from the courtroom for disorderly conduct.
-However, if you were improperly excluded by the judge, we will appeal.
+However, if you were improperly excluded by the judge, you may be able to appeal.

 Judge’s Communications with Jury Without Defense Counsel Present

 Judges are not allowed to improperly influence juries, which is why judges are not entitled to speak with the jury without the defense attorney and prosecutor present.
-We will appeal if we discover the judge spoke with one or more jurors improperly.
+You may be able to appeal if you discover that the judge spoke with one or more jurors improperly.

 Judge’s Improper Admission of Confession Following Lack of Miranda Warnings

 A defendant’s confession can only be admitted at trial if it was obtained after the police gave read them the Miranda Rights.
 The U.S. Supreme Court determined the Miranda warnings are necessary to protect a person’s constitutional right against self-incrimination.
-We will appeal if the judge admitted a confession that was obtained without the police informing you of your Miranda rights.
+If the judge admitted a confession that was obtained without the police informing you of your Miranda rights, you may be able to appeal.

 Judge’s Improper Ruling on Sufficiency of Warrant Motion

 A warrant is a legal document signed by a judge giving the police the right to search a particular place and look for and seize specific property or to arrest a specific person.
 To obtain a warrant, the police must have probable cause.
-If the judge improperly decided a motion based on an invalid warrant, we will appeal.
+If the judge improperly decided a motion based on an invalid warrant, it may be possible to appeal.

 Judge’s Improper Ruling on Identification Procedures Motion